haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/composer-packages/ece-tools.md

 #### New features
 -   <!-- MAGECLOUD-1253 -MAGECLOUD-1495-->**Improved logging**
     -   We improved log messaging to provide better explanations when the build or deploy process overrides an environment variable.
     -   You can now view installation and upgrade progress in real time.
-Tail the `install_update.log` file to view progress.
-For example,
+Tail the `install_update.log` file to view progress. 例如，

             tail -f var/log/install_upgrade.log